 Read more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
 Here are some additional suggestions from Gordon's Service Experts:

 Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
 Even if you consider your allergies to be pretty moderate, people are often shocked by the nearly immediate change in how they feel after switching to a HEPA air filtration system.

 If you aren’t sure if such a high-performing air filtration system is the right choice for your home, there are a multitude of options to choose from when it comes to bettering your home’s air quality.
 Below are several options of air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is quite the mouthful to say germ killer.
 These systems help destroy germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
 According to a study, 1/5th of people who had allergies was also exposed to fungi and bacteria in their ventilation systems.
 Purchasing a UV light system helps to kill off these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

 Dry air can aggravate your nasal passages and take your typical allergies to a full-blown sinus infection in in just a few days.
 Furthermore, too much humidity can increase the growth of dust mites and microbes, intensifying your allergies.

-Help boost the quality of your home’s air with Gordon's Service Experts Heating & Air Conditioning.
+Help boost the quality of your home’s air with Gordon's Service Experts.
 Call today for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.